-Places for Research Interns are awarded twice a year on a competitive basis.
-Application must be made using the online application form in accordance with the procedures and deadlines that are posted on the OIST website.
+Places for Graduate School funded Research Interns are awarded twice a year on a competitive basis.
+Applications must be made using the online application form in accordance with the procedures and deadlines that are posted on the OIST website.
 Sufficient time must be allowed for the issue of a visa and other necessary Japanese government documentation.

-Selection is competitive, and depends on suitability of the intended research, a student's academic background, and available funding and space.
+Selection depends on suitability of the intended research, the student's academic background, and available funding and space.
 Professors accepting students under these programs will review the student's qualifications, research capabilities, and academic training in a comprehensive manner.